 Reach for Kashmiri in rogan josh, butter chicken, tandoori marinades, and dal when the sauce should look deep red before it tastes hot.

 Reach for cayenne in dry rubs, chili, eggs, and quick sauces when the base already has enough color and only needs more burn.
-For smoky powder logic, the cayenne versus chipotle comparison shows why cayenne behaves more like a clean heat tool than a smoky chile.
+For smoky powder logic, the chipotle profile explains the smoked jalapeno side of that contrast.

 Some cooks use both.
 Kashmiri builds the red base, then cayenne nudges the heat line higher.
 That pairing works better than trying to force one jar to do both jobs, and the paprika versus cayenne split shows the same color-versus-heat problem from another angle.